Why should I spay or neuter my pet?

 How many clinics do you have each year?

-Pet Fixers is scheduled to hold 8 clinics between April and November 2021.
-Registration for the clinics will open in February.
+Pet Fixers is scheduled to hold 8 clinics between April and November 2022.
+Registration opens on the first of the month prior to the month of the schedule clinic.
+For example, registration for the September clinic would open on August 1.
 Please check the calendar page for a list of clinics and special events.
 You may also want to follow our Facebook page to be alerted of changes or cancellations.
 We will do our best to personally contact all our clients if we must cancel a clinic.

 What should I expect the day of my appointment?